Wolf3s/School-stuff/README.md

-# Power point stuff from school retired from public domain
+# Power point stuff from school retired from an public domain